-On July 26, 2012, we amended the Credit Facility to include the Term Loan.
+On July 26, 2012, we amended the Credit Facility to include the Term Loan and used all \$500.0 million of the borrowings under the Term Loan to pay down amounts outstanding under our revolving credit facility.
 The Term Loan is a part of the Credit Facility and is in addition to our current revolving credit facility.
 The Term Loan matures on March 9, 2016.
 We will make regular scheduled payments for the Term Loan consisting of both principal and interest components.
 Based on our consolidated leverage ratio, the Term Loan bears interest at either LIBOR plus the applicable margin between 1.50% and 2.50% or the base rate plus the applicable margin between 0.50% and 1.50%, which are the same terms as our revolving credit facility.

-In July 2012, we used all \$500.0 million of the borrowings under the Term Loan to pay down amounts outstanding under our revolving credit facility.
 We incurred approximately \$4.5 million of debt issuance costs in connection with the Term Loan.
 The debt issuance costs are recorded as deferred financing costs on our consolidated balance sheet and will be amortized over the life of the Term Loan.
-On June 30, 2013 and December 31, 2012, the weighted average interest rate for borrowings under the Credit Facility, including borrowings under the Term Loan, was 2.20% and 1.96%, respectively.
+On September 30, 2013 and December 31, 2012, the weighted average interest rate for borrowings under the Credit Facility, including borrowings under the Term Loan, was 2.18% and 1.96%, respectively.

 The Credit Facility requires us to comply with a leverage ratio and a coverage ratio.
 In addition, the Credit Facility contains customary covenants, including covenants that limit or restrict our ability to incur liens, incur indebtedness, make investments, dispose of assets, make certain restricted payments, pay dividends, repurchase our common shares, merge or consolidate and enter into certain transactions with affiliates.
-As of June 30, 2013 and December 31, 2012, we were in compliance with the debt covenants under the Credit Facility.
+As of September 30, 2013 and December 31, 2012, we were in compliance with the debt covenants under the Credit Facility.

 During the three months ended March 31, 2013, we borrowed \$513.0 million and paid a total of \$25.5 million under the Credit Facility.
 During the three months ended June 30, 2013, we paid a total of \$12.5 million under the Credit Facility.
 We did not make any borrowings under the Credit Facility during the three months ended June 30, 2013.
-Our borrowings primarily related to the \$162.4 million in repurchases of our common stock during the six months ended June 30, 2013.
+During the three months ended September 30, 2013, we borrowed \$250.0 million and paid a total of \$262.5 million under the Credit Facility.
+Our borrowings primarily related to the \$272.4 million in repurchases of our common stock during the nine months ended September 30, 2013.
 The remaining outstanding borrowings have generated an increase in our cash and cash equivalents, which provides us with greater flexibility to execute strategic initiatives and to be opportunistically responsive to future events.
-As of June 30, 2013 and December 31, 2012, the U.S. dollar amount outstanding under the Credit Facility was \$962.5 million and \$487.5 million, respectively.
-Of the \$962.5 million U.S. dollar amount outstanding under the Credit Facility as of June 30, 2013, \$462.5 million was outstanding on the Term Loan and \$500.0 million was outstanding on the revolving credit facility.
-The \$487.5 million U.S. dollar amount outstanding under the Credit Facility as of June 30, 2013, and December 31, 2012, related to the Term Loan and there were no amounts outstanding on the revolving credit facility.
-There were no outstanding foreign currency borrowings as of June 30, 2013 and December 31, 2012 under the Credit Facility as foreign currency borrowings as of June 30, 2013 and December 31, 2012 under the Credit Facility.
+As of September 30, 2013 and December 31, 2012, the U.S. dollar amount outstanding under the Credit Facility was \$950.0 million and \$487.5 million, respectively.
+Of the \$950.0 million U.S. dollar amount outstanding under the Credit Facility as of December 31, 2012, related to the Term Loan and there were no amounts outstanding on the revolving credit facility.
+The \$487.5 million U.S. dollar amount outstanding foreign currency borrowings as of September 30, 2013 and December 31, 2012, related to the Term Loan and there were no amounts outstanding on the revolving credit facility.
+There were no outstanding foreign currency borrowings as of September 30, 2013 and December 31, 2012 under the Credit Facility Facility as of September 30, 2013 and December 31, 2013, related to the Term Loan and there were no amounts outstanding on the revolving credit facility.
+There were no outstanding foreign currency borrowings as of September 30, 2013 and December 31, 2012 under the Credit Facility.